 Click here to learn more about GA Foods’ Maternal Health program.

-Bushra Hassan is the Vice President of Clinical Program and Product Development at GA Foods.
+Bushra Davila is the Vice President of Clinical Program and Product Development at GA Foods.
 She is a registered dietitian and an expert in nutrition education, program development, and product brand management.
 Her work focuses on diet and nutrition, digestive health, and food as medicine principles.
-Bushra earned a Bachelor of Science (BS) Dietetics and Nutrition from Northern Illinois University and a Masters degree in Business Administration from Dominican University.
+Bushra earned a Bachelor of Science (BS) in Dietetics and Nutrition from Northern Illinois University and a Masters in Business Administration from Dominican University.